-The star of Legrena is the Kape Beach.
+The star of Legrena is Kape Beach.
 Thanks to its white sand, turquoise sea and tall, rugged cliffs it feels more like one of the Ionian islands the humble Athenian coast.
-The beaches itself are unorganized but there is a canteen at the top of the cliffs for some simple refreshment.
+The beaches itself are unorganized but there is a canteen at the top of the cliffs for some simple refreshments.

 Walking past the main beach and over the large boulders fallen into the sea, you’ll reach another smaller cove.
 This one is popular among the nudist visitors so be prepared to see some naked butts.
 There are a couple of other tiny beaches along the coast connected with the main track by narrow footpaths twisting through the oregano-clad slopes.

-On a summer weekend, the Kape Beach can get pretty busy so if you get a chance to visit during the week do so.
+On a summer weekend, Kape Beach can get pretty busy so if you get a chance to visit during the week do so.
 Bringing an umbrella is a good idea, too, as there is no shade anywhere on the beach around noon.

 For more solitude with superb views of the Temple of Poseidon leave Legrena behind and head towards Sounio.
 After about a kilometer you’ll see small carparks along the road and faded paths descending down to the sea.
-There is no real beach on this site of Legrena but the rocky shore is perfect for snorkeling and cliff jumps.
+There is no real beach on this side of Legrena but the rocky shore is perfect for snorkeling and cliff jumps.
 The rocks are comfortable enough for sunbathing, too, but be aware of the sea urchin, abundant along the whole shore.

 How to get there: The easiest way to get to Legrena is to take the KTEL bus to Sounio from Pedion Areos in the center of Athens.
-The ride will take around one and a half hour in normal traffic and costs about 6 euros.
+The ride will take around one and a half-hour in normal traffic and costs about 6 euros.
 Check the timetable beforehand, the last bus from Sounio usually leaves at 20:00.